The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Lower Bound and an Optimal Algorithm

-In this section we describe algorithms that achieve the lower bound of \S \ref{sec:low}, up to logarithmic factors.
+In this section we describe an algorithm that achieves the lower bound of \S \ref{subsec:low}, up to logarithmic factors.
 Recall that we expect to observe two different behaviors depending on whether $k < \sqrt{T}$ or $k > \sqrt{T}$; Theorems \ref{thm:upp-small-k} and \ref{thm:upp-large-k} state our result for these two cases, respectively.
 In particular, Theorem \ref{thm:upp-large-k} shows that subsampling is a necessary step in the design of optimal algorithms in the many-armed regime.
-Proofs of these theorems are provided in Appendix \ref{app:prelim-up}.
-Note that for Theorem \ref{thm:upp-small-k}, instead of Assumption \ref{ass:prior}, we require the density $g$ to be bounded from above.
+Proofs of these theorems are provided in \S \ref{app:prelim-up}.
+Note that for Theorem \ref{thm:upp-small-k}, instead of Assumption \ref{ass:prior}, we require the density $g$ (of $\Gamma$) to be bounded from above.